 To help process travellers quickly and efficiently, manual passport stamping is expected to become fully automated through the new Entry/Exit System (EES) which is due to be introduced in late 2024.

-In 2025, the EU is aiming to bring in a new visa waiver system, called ETIAS, which will be similar to the ESTA for travel to the US and be valid for three years.
+In 2025, the EU is aiming to bring in a new travel authorisation (a visa waiver system) called ETIAS, which will be similar to the ESTA for travel to the US and be valid for three years.
 Once introduced, British passport holders travelling to the EU will need to apply and pay for an ETIAS via the official ETIAS website.
 The website is not accepting applications just yet.
 Find answers to the most commonly asked questions here.

-If you are married to an EU citizen and are travelling with your spouse to or within the Schengen Area, you may be exempt from the 90/180-day rule for any period where you travel together.
+Once ETIAS is live, certain travellers may be exempt.
+You can find the list of exemptions here.
+If you are married to an EU citizen and are travelling with your spouse to or within the Schengen Area, you may find you’re exempt from the 90/180-day rule for any period where you travel together.
 You should check with the country you are visiting before travel to confirm the paperwork that would be required.
 More information is available here.

 If you have a European Health Insurance Card (EHIC) it will be valid up to its expiry date (cards are valid for five years when issued).
-If your EHIC has expired, or you don’t have one, you can apply for a UK Global Health Insurance Card (GHIC) instead of an EHIC.
+If your EHIC has expired, or you don’t have one, you can apply for a UK Global Health Insurance Card (GHIC) which is accepted in all 27 EU countries, as well as Switzerland, Montenegro, the Channel Islands and Australia.
 More details here.

 As usual, you’ll also need to take out comprehensive travel insurance with sufficient healthcare cover, including cover for existing medical conditions and any activities you plan to do.
 ABTA has advice on finding the right travel insurance.